litespeedtech/lscache-opencart/README.md

 Download a specific version of the LiteSpeed Cache extension package from the GitHub **package** folder, or run `buildPackage.sh` to generate the latest package from the latest souce code in GitHub.

 ## Cli Command for Rebuild All Cache
-curl -N "http://yoursite/index.php?route=extension/module/lscache/recache&from=cli"
+Run the following command at the website host: curl -N "http://yoursite/index.php?route=extension/module/lscache/recache&from=cli"

 See https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscoc for more information.